Reporting Abuse to Internet Platforms

 Facebook equates 'nudity' with obscenity, sexual exploitation and pornography.
 It allows public content that assaults women’s anatomy, but censors content that celebrates women’s bodies.
 Photographer Ana Alvarez-Errecalde, for example, has had non-sexual photography of women’s bodies repeatedly censored on Facebook.

-Hate Speech
+Hate speech

-"Facebook removes hate speech, which includes content that directly attacks people based on their Race, Ethnicity, National origin, Religious affiliation, Sexual orientation, Sex, gender or gender identity, Serious disabilities or diseases"
+"Facebook removes hate speech, which includes content that directly attacks people based on their race, ethnicity, national origin, religious affiliation, sexual orientation, sex, gender or gender identity, serious disabilities or diseases"

 Humour, satire or social commentary on these topics are allowed on Facebook.
 It is not clear how Facebook makes the distinction between satirical pages and pages which promote genuine hatred.

-Violence and Graphic Content
+Violence and graphic content

 "Graphic images which glorify sadism or violence will be removed from Facebook.
 If such content is to be shared, Facebook asks users to warn their audience beforehand."

 Facebook has also been criticized for removing graphic content that raises political awareness, such as removing the video of Tibetan monks who set themselves on fire to protest against Chinese policies.
-However in 2013, a video was circulated around Facebook of a man slitting open a woman's throat.
+However in 2013, a video was circulated on Facebook of a man slitting open a woman's throat.
 Although the video was reported as being inappropriate by one of Facebook's Safety Advisory Committee members, it was allowed to come back on Facebook.

 Points to note: